Descriptive statistics exercises#

 E1.22#

-b) compute the mean for each group
+b) Compute the mean for each group.

 E1.23#

-The doctors dataset has the categorical variable loc that represents the location
+The doctors dataset has the categorical variable loc that represents the location with two possible values rur and urb.
+Compare the score variable between the rur and urb groups of doctors.

-b) box plots
+b) Generate parallel box plots.

-d) descriptive statistics
+d) Compute the descriptive statistics for the two groups.

 doctors = pd.read_csv("datasets/doctors.csv")